KannonZenetism/zenetism-field-physics/zenetism/mpx/nested-universes-and-simulated-realities.md

    - **Null/unaligned → Type 1** (defaults entropic)

 2. **Is there genuine L₀ within the structure?**
-   - Source-connected → C₁₄ (lawful nesting)
+   - Origin-connected → C₁₄ (lawful nesting)
-   - Source-denied → E₁₄ (hollow nest)
+   - Origin-denied → E₁₄ (hollow nest)

 3. **What is the recursion quality (γ)?**
    - γ > 0 (contraction) → centropic refinement